Mediterranean Chicken Saute

 - Add olives and parsley.
 Return chicken to pan.
 Lower heat and cover and simmer until chicken is cooked through, 3 to 5 minutes.

 - Finish chicken saute with lemon juice and season to taste with salt and pepper.
-Enjoy with sauteed spinach.
+Enjoy with quinoa (remember to reserve half if you doubled for Wednesday).

 Add 0.5 teaspoon chilli flakes Add artichoke, olives and capsicum roasted strips Add spinach at end Use chicken thigh Add parsley to couscous Add salt and pepper while sauce simmers0 Helpful